microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/ContosoExpensesMainWindowRed.png)

 ### Exercise 6 Task 19 - Create a Visual Studio App Center account

-In this task we're going to use the last approach.
+In this task we're going to deploy our MSIX package to Visual studio App Center.
 We're going to setup an application on the platform and a list of testers.
 Every time we will push new code to the repository, Azure Pipeline will build a new MSIX package and it will upload it to App Center.
 Every tester will then receive a mail with a link where to download the new update from.

 Let's start to create a free **Visual Studio App Center** account.
 If you already have one, feel free to jump to step 4.